-Related firm.--A firm that your firm solely or jointly owned, managed, or otherwise controlled; a firm that solely or jointly owned, managed, or otherwise controlled your firm; and/or a firm that was solely or jointly owned, managed, or otherwise controlled by a firm that also solely or jointly owned, managed, or otherwise controlled your firm.
+Related firm.--A firm that your firm solely or jointly owned, managed, or otherwise controlled; a firm that solely or jointly owned, managed, or otherwise controlled your firm; and/or a firm that was solely or jointly owned, managed, or otherwise controlled by a firm that also solely or jointly owned, managed, or otherwise controlled by a firm that also solely or jointly owned, managed, or otherwise controlled your firm.

-Establishment.--Each facility of a firm in the United States involved in the production, importation, and/or purchase of violet 23 (as defined above), including auxiliary facilities operated in conjunction with (whether or not physically separate from) such facilities.
+Establishment.--Each facility of a firm in the United States involved in the production, importation, and/or purchase of EMD (as defined above), including auxiliary facilities operated in conjunction with (whether or not physically separate from) such facilities.